 True to its roots, sporting brand Ball and Buck designed a camouflage print face mask to provide some level of protection against the transmission of the coronavirus.
 For every mask you purchase, the brand will donate one to a hospital in need.

-Made from double layered, 100% organic cotton with a special pocket for a filter for further protection, these Alabama Chanin masks are designed to meet the medical standards for COVID-19 medical providers.
+Made from double-layered, 100% organic cotton with a special pocket for a filter for further protection, the Alabama Chanin masks are available with an organic tie strap for a customizable fit and are also available in children’s sizes.

 Check the material: If you’re shopping for face masks online, make sure to check the material of the fabric.
-A recent study showed that out of 14 different types of face mask coverings, N95 mask with exhalation valve, surgical mask, 3-layer cotton were the three best options for material.
+One study showed that out of 14 different types of face mask coverings, N95 mask with exhalation valve, surgical mask, 3-layer cotton were the three best options for material.

 Check the brand: In the midst of the pandemic and cultural awakening, fashion brands are continuing to produce masks for citizens, essential workers, and healthcare workers on the front lines.
 And many are donating them to hospitals where the demand is high, and the supply is still low.
 Not to mention many brands such as , Nike, and Adidas are making their own sport masks available to purchase online.